ATGardner/atgardner.github.com/_posts/2014-08-18-day-129-seeping-spring-to-sandy-river.markdown

  reasons.
 Seems like I have a trip to The Dalles in the near future.
 At least there is a bus there from Cascade Locks.
  I hung out with some of the other hikers in there.
 Idan was there since the morning, and finally left in the afternoon.
 Buck-30 also came in early, and plans to hike out only a few miles later.
-Rimshot &amp; Kit and Juneau were also spending a full day there.
-I also saw Peanut &amp; Dozen, Oklahoma, Whistles, some other hikers I didn't recognize, and some southbounders.
+Rimshot  Kit and Juneau were also spending a full day there.
+I also saw Peanut  Dozen, Oklahoma, Whistles, some other hikers I didn't recognize, and some southbounders.
 Black Hawk Down came in after lunch buffet was over, but I think he still got some food, and was planning to stay for the night.
  I hiked out at 16:30, with 9 more miles left to do.
 The